 Previous state winners of the Junior Division will be ineligible for future Junior Division competition in horse public speaking.
 Previous Senior Division state winners or participants in national (QH Congress and Eastern Nationals) contests are ineligible for further competition.
-A NC State Champion can not comeback and compete in the state contest even if they did not compete at Eastern Nationals.
+An NC State Champion can not come back and compete in the state contest even if they did not compete at Eastern Nationals.

 Speeches must pertain to any area of the horse industry.
 Refer to the list of suggested topics in the NC 4-H Horse Program Official Rulebook appendix.

 Notes may be used.
 Speakers should not read their speeches or give speeches that sound memorized.
 No visual aids or posters are allowed.

 A public speech must be a minimum of 4 minutes (Junior Division) or 8 minutes (Senior Division), and not longer than 10 minutes.
 One point will be deducted per judge for each minute, or fraction thereof, under 4 minutes (Junior) or 8 minutes (Senior) or over 10 minutes.
 References are not to be included in the time limit.